 I’m still confused about Balkan history and rivalry between Croatia, Bosnia, and Serbia.
 I think others find it confusing too.
 The expression “forgive but never forget” is often used in Croatia.
-Like Germany, the longer I stay in Croatia and the Balkans, the clearer it becomes there’s much more to learn…
+Like Germany, the longer I explore the Balkans, the clearer it becomes there’s much more to learn…

 Twelve Croatia, Bosnia Border Crossings

-On the way from Dubrovnik to Mostar and back we crossed a total of 12 borders.
-Thankfully, the crossings were quick and painless and didn’t require stamping 12 separate passport pages!
+From Dubrovnik to Mostar and back we crossed twelve borders.
+Thankfully, the crossings were quick and painless and didn’t require stamping separate passport pages!